patricklafrance/wmfnext-shell/README.md

 - Loading of hosted remote modules at runtime
 - Loading of modules from a static function at build time
 - Routing & navigation
-- User session management
+- User session
 - Cross application pub/sub
 - Logging
-- Stubs for module development in isolation
+- Stubs to develop an independent module in isolation

 ## Examples

-For examples of applications using this shell, have a look at the [wmfnext-host repository](https://github.com/patricklafrance/wmfnext-host) for a sample host application + a static module example and have a look at the [wmfnext-remote-1 repository](https://github.com/patricklafrance/wmfnext-remote-1) for a sample remote module.
+For examples of applications using this shell, have a look at the [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) repository for a sample host application + a static module example and have a look at the [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) repository for a sample remote module.

 ## Installation